bevy-cheatbook/bevy-cheatbook/src/setup/editor.md

 ## `CARGO_MANIFEST_DIR`

-When running your app/game, Bevy will search for the `assets` folder in the path specified in the `CARGO_MANIFEST_DIR` environment variable.
+When running your app/game, Bevy will search for the `assets` folder in the path specified in the `BEVY_ASSET_ROOT` or `CARGO_MANIFEST_DIR` environment variable.
 This allows `cargo run` to work correctly from the terminal.

 If you are using your editor/IDE to run your project in a non-standard way (say, inside a debugger), you have to be sure to set that correctly.